shabake/Easy-Meeting/README.md

 English | [简体中文](https://github.com/shabake/Easy-Meeting/blob/master/README-Chinese.md)

 >Easy Meeting is a light office app that provides office scene solutions for companies or departments.
-It can arrange meeting rooms intelligently and orderly, solve time conflicts between departments, and save manpower and time costs to achieve efficient office work..
+It can arrange meeting rooms intelligently and orderly, solve time conflicts between departments, and save manpower and time costs to achieve efficient office work.

 #### Test account